 Q. 933.
 What proof have you of it?

 A. Out of Eccl. xxxiv.
 37. “He that sheddeth blood and he that defraudeth the hired man, are brethren,” and out of James v.
 4. “Behold the hire of the workmen that have reaped your fields, which is defrauded by you, crieth, and their cry hath entered into the ears of the Lord God of Sabaoth.”

-And we should consider, and consider well, the fact that we in the United States are four for four with these very sins: 4-for-4 and Our Blood Covenant with Jesus
+And we should consider, and consider well, the fact that we in the United States are four for four with these very sins.

 And the former set of sins were most ably pointed out and explained by a great Bishop and Doctor of the Church just a century later in the middle of the 18th century:

 Six Discourses on Natural Calamities, Divine Threats, and the Four Gates of Hell

 by Saint Alphonsus Maria Liguori, Bishop and Doctor of the Church

 Fourth Discourse – The Four Principal Gates of Hell

 “Her gates are sunk into the ground.”